 Apple | Google Podcasts | Spotify | Amazon Music | Pandora | Stitcher | iHeartRadio | Deezer | Pocket Casts | PlayerFM

-I started my virtual bookkeeping business when my health made me take a step back from a full-time career in accounting.
-It has been a blessing since then, as my personal life became more complicated.
+I started my virtual bookkeeping business when my health forced me to step back from a full-time accounting career.
+Since then, it has been a blessing, especially as my personal life has become more complicated.

-Having a child with multiple disabilities means I’ll never be able to work a traditional 9-5 job, no matter how good my own health is.
+Having a child with multiple disabilities means I’ll never be able to work a traditional 9-5 job, no matter how good my health may be.

-Instead, I can make my own hours and choose to do work I enjoy.
-I chose not to prepare taxes because I just don’t like to.
+I set my own hours and focus on the work I enjoy, choosing not to prepare taxes because it’s not something I like.

-My clients all enter into a contract with me knowing about my daughter’s needs.
-They know I may be unavailable temporarily if she is hospitalized out of state again.
-They know that email is my preferred method of communication and that I usually work in the evenings.
-Everyone has been understanding and accommodating.
+My clients are aware of my daughter’s needs and understand that I may be temporarily unavailable if she is hospitalized out of state.
+They know that I prefer to communicate via email and typically work in the evenings.
+Everyone has been very understanding and accommodating.

 Virtual bookkeeping is the perfect opportunity for someone who wants to work from home and has an accounting background.

-With virtual bookkeeping, there are no limits to what you can do, as long as you stay within legal bounds.
+With virtual bookkeeping, there are no limits to what you can do, as long as you meet the applicable legal requirements.
 You could even open up your own virtual firm that provides services all over the world.

-This is the perfect opportunity for anyone who wants more freedom in their life without sacrificing financial security.
+This is the perfect opportunity for anyone who wants more freedom without sacrificing financial security.
 The extra income will help with debt payoff if that’s the Financial Security Step you’re working on.

 Brainstorm business names & write them all down on a piece of paper.
 Then start eliminating the names based on these criteria: